 Improving the Arch in Your Bench Press

 There isn’t a set method for establishing or improving the amount of arch a lifter should have.
-A lot of this comes down to a lifter’s mobility (hips/thoracic specifically), where a lifter feels strongest in relation to their athropometrics, and a coach’s critiquing.
+A lot of this comes down to a lifter’s mobility (hips/thoracic specifically), where a lifter feels strongest, and a coach’s critiquing.
 Yet, there are a few things to consider when establishing your perfect bench press form.

 - Five points of contact: Basically, would your press count in competition?
 If you’re finding your hips rise or feet slide out, then you may need to adjust your setup and amount your lumber is arched.

 - Grip width and chest contact: Where do you feel the strongest pressing?
 The width of a lifter’s grip will often dictate where the bar makes contact with their chest.
 This will then correlate to a lifter’s arch.

 - Pain: Does the way you’re benching cause pain?
 If so, assess which area the body pain is present and adjust your form starting there and moving to each point of contact.

 - Developing your arch: Check out this article on BarBend covering this superb video from Supertraining Gym on finding your arch.

 Final Bench Press Arch Thoughts